 HARM TO BUSINESS

-A false assertion of fact about a business will only be considered to be defamatory if the statement is about efficiency, business credit, financial soundness, reputation, property, or ethics.
-If this is the case, the statement may prejudice the business in its affairs by deterring third persons from dealing or working with the business.
-Moreover, if the statement is a false assertion of fact concerning a product, the proper cause of action is not for defamation but rather for injurious falsehood.
+If the statement is a false assertion of fact concerning a product, the proper cause of action is not for defamation but rather for injurious falsehood.
 In addition, words written or spoken about a particular employee, owner, or officer, of a business are not defamatory against the business itself unless the statement directly relates to the business affairs or trade.
 If the statement relates only to the individual’s person, only that particular individual has standing to allege defamation.
+Our

 HARM TO BUSINESS

-A false assertion of fact about a business will only be considered to be defamatory if the statement is about efficiency, business credit, financial soundness, reputation, property, or ethics.
-If this is the case, the statement may prejudice the business in its affairs by deterring third persons from dealing or working with the business.
-Moreover, if the statement is a false assertion of fact concerning a product, the proper cause of action is not for defamation but rather for injurious falsehood.
+If the statement is a false assertion of fact concerning a product, the proper cause of action is not for defamation but rather for injurious falsehood.
 In addition, words written or spoken about a particular employee, owner, or officer, of a business are not defamatory against the business itself unless the statement directly relates to the business affairs or trade.
 If the statement relates only to the individual’s person, only that particular individual has standing to allege defamation.

 What is Defamation?